RibbonCommunications/sbc_aws_cloudformation/supported/highavailabilityhfe/existing-stack/byol/HFEmanualSubnet.md

 In AWS, High Availability is provided through the use of Elastic IP (EIP).
 With EIP, when a switchover is required from an active SBC instance to a standby instance, the IP address for the active server is moved to the standby instance through a REST API call, which can result in a 15 – 20 second switchover time.
 While this solution may be acceptable for the majority of web-based applications it does not meet the requirements needed for SBCs for real-time communications.

-To accomplish switchover times closer to 2 seconds Ribbon added an HA Front-End (HFE) to our AWS architecture solution to host the Elastic IP
+To accomplish switchover times closer to 2 seconds Ribbon added an HA Front-End (HFE) to our AWS architecture solution to host the Elastic IP.

-The High-Availability Front-End (HFE) is a lightweight instance with minimal processes used to forward packets from Public IP addresses to private IP addresses on the SBC.
-With the HFE, the public IP and secondary IP address of the active and standby SBC instances are separated, with the public IP address anchored on the HFE.
-During a switchover from active to standby only the secondary IP address is re-anchored from the active to standby node.
-This reduces the switchover time down to approximately 2 seconds.

 ## Pre-requisites for AWS CFN Install of SBC HA with HFE Instances